 When you have found a relevant topic, be smart and try to teach your audience something they don’t already know.

-Original content is always powerful, especially when it is supported by objective evidence and robust research.
+Original content is always compelling, especially when it is supported by objective evidence and robust research.

 7. Check and praise your sources